Highlights of the Labor Day Lift Off

-The balloons are only the beginning, and there are new additions to the festivities this year.
+The balloons are amazing, but they're only the beginning.
 Here are our favorite activities and events at the popular Labor Day weekend festival.

-Now in its 47th year, the free Colorado Springs balloon festival is a favorite tradition for many locals.
-Kids, families and people of all ages and walks of life wake up early to be inspired by those colorful balloons lifting off into the morning skies — or they wander among the glowing orbs at night during the balloon glows.
-The Labor Day Lift Off is a must-do for any Springs’ local, and once you go, it will probably become a tradition.
+The free Colorado Springs balloon festival is celebrating its 49th year, and it has been a favorite tradition for many locals for decades.
+Kids, families and people of all ages and walks of life wake up early to be inspired by the colorful balloons launching into the morning skies — or they wander among the glowing orbs at night during the balloon glows, drone shows and concerts.
+Every Springs local needs to do the Labor Day Lift Off at least once, and once you go, it will probably become a tradition.

 The view from the sky during a test flight before Colorado Springs balloon festival, the Labor Day Lift Off.